-Over the last few years our lives in Istanbul has changed drastically and as we all know not in a positive way.
+Over the last few years, our lives in Istanbul has changed drastically and as we all know not in a positive way.
 It became frightening and there have been times I’ve been seriously fearing for my life.
 Safety has become a luxury, being anxious has become normal.
 Yet, and I know how bad this sounds, we all got used it.
-Things such as violent demonstrations and the treat of terror along with power cuts, social media blocks and learning escape routes to avoid danger or being attacked by polis with teargas are part of our daily lives.
-I don’t remember precisely when or how it happend, but at some point we were always ready to fight, run, and escape.
+Things such as violent demonstrations and the treatment of terror along with power cuts, social media blocks and learning escape routes to avoid danger or being attacked by polis with teargas are part of our daily lives.
+I don’t remember precisely when or how it happened, but at some point, we were always ready to fight, run, and escape.
 I have mentioned situations like this on my blog and to family and friends quite often, but never really go into details since it’s nearly impossible for outsiders to really understand.
-Of course you all know about it from the news, but living it daily is so much different and so much stressful.
-Life has became reasonably uncomfortable.
+Of course, you all know about it from the news, but living it daily is so much different and so much stress.
+Life has become reasonably uncomfortable.